LeonisX/yoda-stories-translation-tool/documents/usa-10.md

 * `data\launch\launch.trs`

 The section "Where To Find Us On-Line" first mentions the interactive tool `Yoda's Help Desk`, helping to solve most typical problems.
-Version `QA1.03` dated 03.09.1996.
+At the same time, the version number did not change.

 Themes
 ------